dxdxdt/rsrca/README.md

 some optimisation issues so it's not really a fair trial.
 But when a single source address was used, the system was stable even though the CPU usage was at 100%.
 Tried turning off the firewall - no difference.
 Tried both PTB query and simple query answer < 512 bytes.
-No difference.
-I think it's just the performance issue in the kernel.
+No difference. **I think it's just the performance issue in the kernel**.
 Random source address attack had no effect when the DNS server was off.

+// **UPDATE**: it was.
+The issue wasn't the PMTU cache(`netsh int ipv6 show dest`) being filled with garbage.
+I suspect it has something to do with the kernel keeping track of all UDP traffic flows, **regardless of whether the datagrams are ack'd or not**.

 Saw a ratio of 1:10 in traffic amplification(Rx: ~150Mbpx, Tx: 1.2Gbps).
 Note
 that it's only about 20% of the bandwidth available.
 Took 3 processes of `rsrca`